+Agreement was approved and the execution hereof on behalf of the Board of

+meeting duly held on e of the Board of Education of the Barker Central School District at a public 2014, 2023, and has been made a part of the minutes of that

+meeting. , 2023, and has been made a part of the minutes of that

+May N Code

-Education was authorized by vote of the Board of Education of the Barker Central School District at a properties of meeting duly held on Mary H. Eadie, District Clerk TOWN OF SOMERSET BOARD CLERK'S CERTIFICATION This is to certify that this Agreement was approved and the execution hereof on behalf of the Town Somerset was authorized by vote of the Town Board at a meeting duly held on m of ,
+Mary H. Eadie, District Clerk

+TOWN OF SOMERSET

+BOARD CLERK'S CERTIFICATION

+This is to certify that this Agreement was approved and the execution hereof on behalf of the Town of

+Somerset was authorized by vote of the Town Board at a meeting duly held on $\sqrt{12, 2023}$,

+2023, and has been made a part of f the minutes of that meeting.

+1 .
+0

+Gracy & Carmer

+Town of Somerset, Board Clerk